 A property owner has a duty to protect others from dangerous conditions or defects on his, her or its property.
 A property owner generally has a duty to take reasonable measures to maintain the property in a reasonably safe condition.
 If he does not, he may be deemed “negligent”.
 If this negligence causes injury, he is liable to the injured person.
 This is known as "premises liability".
 Every year, many people are hurt while in someone else's home, place of business or land.
 It can happen anywhere; on a flight of stairs, on a patch of ice or snow, or on a defective parking lot.
 The law regarding premises liability can include liability for toxic substances on the premises, and even for criminal attacks or assaults on the property.
 And it is not only the owner who can be held liable; a tenant or other occupier of the land responsible for the property’s maintenance can also be held responsible.
 If you have been injured because of broken pavement, icy sidewalks, or wet floors, or other defects or hazards in a home, store, mall, supermarket, office or other property, contact us.

-There are many types of premises liability cases, but here are just a few examples of these types of cases:Slip and Fall, Trip and Fall Cases
+Our premises liability attorneys have handled many types of premises cases in the Syracuse area.
+Here are just a few examples of these types of cases:Slip and Fall, Trip and Fall Cases

 Victims of burn injuries often experience unbearable pain and suffering.
 They must often endure skin grafts, multiple surgeries, and long hospital stays.
 They may be disfigured for life.
 They are often at risk of infections.
 Common causes of burn injuries are: household fires, leaking gas, malfunctioning hot water heaters, inadvertent mixtures of explosive chemicals, and gas tank misuse.
 Explosions often cause even more catastrophic injuries than fires.
 The injuries are often not limited to burns; they include traumatic bone and “crush” injuries and traumatic brain injuries.
 At Michaels & Smolak we have successfully handled many explosion and burn cases.
-If you or a loved one has been injured in a fire or explosion, contact us to find out more.What Is the Statute of Limitations for Premises Claims in New York?
+If you or a loved one has been injured in a fire or explosion, contact Michaels & Smolak’s Syracuse premises liability attorneys to find out more.What is the Statute of Limitations for Premises Claims in New York?

 That’s impossible.
 A reputable personal injury attorney will not charge you for an initial consultation.
 Michaels & Smolak will give you a free consultation.
 If we decide to represent you, we will charge you on a contingency fee basis, which is usually 1/3 of the net recovery we obtain for you, whether from a settlement or from a jury.
 Since the initial consultation is free, why wait?
 So contact us today for a free consultation.